qscat/qscat/docs/source/manual/tabs/baseline.rst

    :align: center
    :alt: Baseline layer section Baseline Tab

-   Baseline layer section in Baseline Tab.
+   Baseline layer section in Baseline Tab

 The input layer is the baseline created in :ref:`generating_the_baseline_vectors`.